brokensandals/export_manager/README.md

    For example, if you install [exporteer\_todoist][exporteer\_todoist] you could use the following config to export data from Todoist:
     ```toml
     # Command to invoke. $PARCEL_PATH will be set to ~/exports/todoist/data/DATETIME
+    # $DATASET_PATH is also available and will be set to ~/exports/todoist
     exportcmd = "TODOIST_API_TOKEN=your_token middling_export_todoist full_sync > $PARCEL_PATH.json"
     # Only get a new export if the last one is at least 1 day old.
     interval = "1 day"